Aliases for DRD1 Gene

 GeneCards Summary for DRD1 Gene

 DRD1 (Dopamine Receptor D1) is a Protein Coding gene.
 Diseases associated with DRD1 include Cerebral Meningioma and Pathological Gambling.
-Among its related pathways are Neurophysiological process Glutamate regulation of Dopamine D1A receptor signaling and Gap junction.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and G-protein coupled amine receptor activity.
+Among its related pathways are Signaling by GPCR and Amphetamine addiction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled amine receptor activity.
 An important paralog of this gene is DRD5.

 Dopamine receptor whose activity is mediated by G proteins which activate adenylyl cyclase.